brave/browser-laptop/.github/ISSUE_TEMPLATE.md

 ### Steps to Reproduce
 <!--
 Please add a series of steps to reproduce the problem.
-See https://stackoverflow.com/help/mcve for in depth information on how to create a mimimal, complete, and verifiable example.
+See https://stackoverflow.com/help/mcve for in depth information on how to create a minimal, complete, and verifiable example.
 -->

   1.